 It’s easy to think of Oregon estate planning trusts as one type of document.
 In fact, there are lots of different types of trust.
 Each has a specific use that can be beneficial to a set of circumstances.

-Talking about trusts is more like talking about a tool box: It’s a broad term that encompasses many different types of legal tools.
-Each plays a different function and can aid your estate, decrease tax liability, and provide for your loved ones in different ways.
+Talking about trusts is more like talking about a tool box.
+A trust is a broad term that encompasses many different types of legal tools.
+Each plays a different function and can aid your estate, decrease tax liability, and provide for people in different ways.

 Oregon trusts hold assets for the benefit of designated persons or organizations

 At its most simple, Oregon estate planning trusts are legal constructs that can own and distribute assets.
 A trustor establishes the trust.
 A trustee manages the assets in the trust according to the instructions or specifications of the trustor as articulated in the trust document.
 Depending on the type of trust, the trustor and the trustee can also be the same person.

 The trust holds assets, such as real estate, financial assets, life insurance policies, business interests, collectibles and other property.
 It also specifies beneficiaries, such as a spouse, children, friends, relatives, or organizations, such as a charity or non-profit you want the trust to provide for.

 The instructions governing your trust also govern how to distribute, protect, restrict, or pass on assets, generated interest, and income.
 As another plus, assets held inside the trust don’t have to pass through probate like a will does.